matloff/TidyverseSkeptic/README.md

 their Web site).
-Titled "Convert Statistical Analysis Objects into Tidy Tibbles," its goal is to convert the output of numerous packages into Tidy form, i.e. to "Tidy-fy" R.  I mentioned earlier a conversation with an RStudio employee who views non-Tidy packages as legacy.
+Titled "Convert Statistical Analysis Objects into Tidy Tibbles," its goal is to convert the output of numerous packages into Tidy form, i.e. to "Tidy-fy" R.  I mentioned earlier a conversation with an RStudio principal who views non-Tidy packages as legacy.

 ### The nature of support for the Tidyverse